Snells Beach murder: Peter James Te Maru jailed for fatal stabbing of his brother

 One witness said when he returned Marino was apologising and seemed to be trying to calm things down, the court heard.

-However, Peter stabbed his brother in the chest causing a 11cm deep wound that piecered his heart.
+However, Peter stabbed his brother in the chest causing an 11cm deep wound that pierced his heart.

 In a later police interview, he said he not recall this moment and only intended to scare him.